uni-course-projects/gym-management-gui-oop/README.md

 ### ✅ In NetBeans
 1. Open the project folder in NetBeans.
 2. Clean and Build the project using `Shift + F11`.
+(Ant will handle the build via `build.xml`).
-3. Run the application using `F6`.
+3. Run the project from the main class: `oopproject.java`.

 ### ✅ In VS Code / Terminal